 MUS 114.
 MUSIC IN AMERICAN CULTURE.
 An exploration of the history and culture of American life through music and other art forms.
-While drawing on Western elements, this course will be inclusive of a variety of ethnic musical traditions which are significant in the development of American folk, popular and art music.
+While drawing on Western elements, this course will be inclusive of a variety of ethnic musical traditions which are significant in the development of American folk, popular, and art music.
 Meets general education fine arts requirement.
 3

 MUS 115.
 MUSIC IN WESTERN CULTURE.
 Applied aesthetics for the student whose musical experience has been casual and incidental.
-Through guided listening, outside reading, visual aids, and correlation with other fine arts subjects, the course aims to make music a significant factor in the life of the student by widening his musical horizons.
+Through guided listening, outside reading, visual aids, and correlation with other fine arts subjects, the course aims to make music a significant factor in the lives of students by widening their musical horizons.
 3